 As our state’s land grant law school, Illinois Law is committed to training the next generation of public interest and government lawyers.
 One of the attorney-counselors in the Office of Career Planning and Professional Development is dedicated to counseling students focused on government and public interest careers.
-Each year, the College hosts an “Evening in Public Service,” designed to bring together students and alumni interested in public sector work.
+Each year, the College hosts a “Careers in Public Service” reception, designed to bring together students and alumni interested in public sector work.
 And our curriculum offers a wide variety of externship experiences and clinical offerings, all designed to provide public interest lawyers with the skills and experience they need to succeed in the job market.
 We are pleased to have recently been named by the National Law Journal as a “go to” law school for government careers.
 And we are especially proud of our recent graduates who have been awarded prestigious fellowships by the Skadden Foundation and Equal Justice Works.

 During their time in law school, students will have the opportunity to apply for the prestigious Kimball and Karen Anderson Summer Fellowships.
 The Anderson Summer Fellowships are funded through the generosity of Kimball and Karen Anderson, of the Class of 1977.
 Anderson Fellows work in paid positions with a variety of public interest organizations.

 Post-Graduate Fellowship Program

 To assist students in building careers in the public sector, the College has developed an innovative Public Interest Post-Graduate Fellowship Program.
 Fellowships range from six to twelve months, and offer new graduates unique opportunities to pursue careers as prosecutors, public defenders, assistant attorneys general, municipal law attorneys, in-house counsel, and legal aid attorneys across the United States.
 Fellows build important skills while serving our fellow citizens.